-After identifying the strategic objectives, actors who can take advantage of this Skill Strategy should be assisted in achieving the strategies.
-Hence, this subsection lists the strategies and supporting actions to get closer to the desired goals (Figure 16).
+After identifying the strategic objectives, actors, who can take advantage of this Skill Strategy, should be assisted by the strategies on how to achieve them as well as by the specific actions which should be followed.
+Hence, this subsection lists the strategies and supporting actions on how to get closer to desired goals (Figure 16).